 7. Non-domain admin access to domain controllers

-Users who aren’t domain admins can remotely sign into a domain controller through RDP or PowerShell.
-Attackers can remotely sign in to a domain controller by using PowerShell or remote desktop services.
+Users who aren’t domain admins can remotely sign into a DC through RDP or PowerShell.
+Attackers can remotely sign in to a DC by using PowerShell or remote desktop services.

 Check the User Rights Assignment in the configuration settings.